lewiswatson55/the-hex-fiddler/README.md

 Python Program to Convert ASCII to hex and then to 'dat 0x' format for use in AQA Assembly Language Simulator.
 AQA Assembly Language Simulator: http://www.peterhigginson.co.uk/AQA/

+This program was created to help speed up my coursework for the module: CSN07105 – Computer Systems

 ## How to use: